kefranabg/VDMPosts/README.md

 * [scripts]

-    This folder contains script that allows to :
-        * Delete all posts from the database
-        * Launch the transfer between VDM website and the database
+    This folder contains script that allows to delete all posts from the database and launch the transfer between VDM website and the database